Hamiltonicity of covering graphs of trees: Large prime cyclic groups

 \begin{claim} Each component of $H$ has an edge in $ M_v(N)$. \end{claim} \begin{proof}[Proof of claim:] By construction, $E(H) \cap E(v^{\sigma}) = E(v^{\sigma}) \setminus (M_v(rN') + \sigma(v)). $ We first observe that the group values of the endpoints of $ M_v(rN') + \sigma(v) $ make up the subset of $\mathbb Z_p$

 Furthermore, $S$ is a subset of the group values of the vertex set $V(M_v(N))$.
-Therefore, as $H$ is $2$-regular, any component in $H$ that contains a vertex $(v,b)$ for $b \in S$ must also have an edge in $M_v(N) $.
+Therefore, as $H$ is $2$-regular, any component in $H$ that contains a vertex $(v,b)$ for $b \in S$ also has an edge in $M_v(N) $.

-Now, we show that each component of $H$ must have at least one edge in the matching $M_v(N)$.
+Now, we show that each component of $H$ has at least one edge in the matching $M_v(N)$.
 We note that $H \cap v^{\sigma}$ is a forest of paths, as is $H \cap H_i$ for each $2$-factor $H_i$ obtained from the induction hypothesis.
-Therefore, since $H$ is $2$-regular, every component $C$ of $H$ must contain both a vertex from $v^{\sigma}$ and a vertex from a $2$-factor $H_i$.
-Hence, it follows that $C$ must contain a edge of the form
+Therefore, since $H$ is $2$-regular, every component $C$ of $H$ contains both a vertex from $v^{\sigma}$ and a vertex from a $2$-factor $H_i$.
+Hence, it follows that $C$ contains an edge of the form